Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

-Our system has been developed using Python 3.8 and relies on essential libraries like NumPy, Sklearn, and Matplotlib.
-It operates on a Desktop PC featuring an Intel(R) Core(TM) i7-10850H CPU @ 2.70GHz and 16GB of RAM.
-The system effectively utilizes point cloud data from radars to implement precise tracking and fall detection.
-It is worth noting that, thanks to the use of a high-end CPU, the system's performance bottleneck is primarily attributed to the radar speed, which can only operate at a max FPS of 20 due to the complexity of the 3D point cloud data.
+Our system was developed using Python 3.8 and relies on essential libraries like NumPy, Sklearn, and Matplotlib.
+It operates on a Desktop PC featuring an Intel(R) Core(TM) i7-10850H CPU @ 2.70 GHz and 16 GB of RAM.
+This system works under 20 FPS.
+Figure~\ref{fig: Sys_FlowChart} illustrates the system's architecture, which comprises the following main modules:

-We avoid computationally expensive algorithms, like neural networks, which would require additional Graphic Processing Units (GPU) and a much higher computation cost and power consumption.
-Therefore, it is possible to migrate the system onto low-power consumption platforms and embedded processors in the future.

-Importantly, in our real-time system, we offer a configuration file feature.
-This file allows users to specify parameters, enabling seamless integration of data from additional radars, thereby expanding the system's potential applications.
-Moreover, the configuration file is instrumental in post-processing tasks such as data merging, clustering, and human tracking.
-It ensures a customized and efficient approach to handling the collected data, making the system adaptable to diverse scenarios and requirements.

-Operating within a multiprocessor environment, the system can leverage multiple CPU cores to concurrently execute multiple modules such as \textit{Radar\_Process} and \textit{Vis\_Process} depicted in Fig.\ref{fig: Sys_FlowChart}.
-This concurrent execution optimizes workload distribution, leading to efficient utilization of system resources.
-Fig.\ref{fig: Sys_FlowChart} illustrates the system's architecture, which comprises the following modules: